Create and manage target group

 ,GET

-In the Step 2: Add targets screen, you can add resources as targets that are in the same AZ and Virtual Private Cloud (VPC) as the selected Load Balancer.
+In Step 2: Add targets, select resources in the same availability zone and VPC as the selected load balancer.

 -

-Select the instances to add as targets and enter the port number.
+Select the instance(s) to add and enter the port number.

 -